MyPortugalHoliday.com

 Seca do Peixe (Fish Drying Area)

-Located on the sand along the southern end of the main beach, this open-air museum is one of the few places in Portugal where the traditional sun-drying of fish is still practised.
-Visitors can see wooden racks, known as estendais, where species like horse mackerel and octopus are cleaned, salted, and left to cure in the Atlantic breeze.
-The smell is strong but not unpleasant, it's part of the experience.
-The women who manage the drying area often wear the traditional "seven skirts" of Nazaré, historical attire designed to keep them warm and mobile while waiting for the fishing fleet to return.
+At the southern end of the main beach, laid out directly on the sand, you will find one of the few places in Portugal where the traditional sun-drying of fish is still practised.
+It functions as an open-air museum of sorts, though it is very much a working operation.
+You will see wooden racks, known as estendais, where species like horse mackerel and octopus are cleaned, salted, and left to cure in the Atlantic breeze.

 Seca do Peixe Nazare